 ECommerce businesses often turn to 3PL companies to help with fulfillment, shipping, and logistics.
 Your 3PL company is an important link in your supply chain.
 Slow or inaccurate third-party logistics can damage your business.
 You need to choose one of the best 3PL companies to keep your customers happy with accurate and on-time order fulfillment.

 Red Stag Fulfillment has been considered one of the best 3PL companies in the US, year after year.
 However, our services aren’t the right fit for every eCommerce seller.
 Choosing the best 3PL company also means choosing one that is a good fit for your business.

-We’ve compiled a list of the best 3PL companies to give you a head start on 2021.
+We’ve compiled a list of the best 3PL companies to give you a head start on your 3PL planning.
 But first, let’s start with the 3PL basics.

 What is a 3PL company?

 Third-party logistics, or 3PL, most commonly refers to fulfillment operations.
 A 3PL company will handle warehousing and order fulfillment.
 Your 3PL will receive shipments from your factory.
 When orders come in, your 3PL will pick the products, pack them, and hand them off to a shipping company for delivery.

 The word logistics, in manufacturing and eCommerce, refers to the movement of products from supplier to end customer.
 While freight is usually considered 2PL, we have included some freight companies in our guide because they are an important element of logistics for some companies.